 It is the policy of the City of Mississauga that ecological buffers to natural features be determined on a site-specific basis through an EIS or similar study to the satisfaction of the City and appropriate conservation authority.
-Given the history of the subject property and the fact that the proposed development is being implemented in accordance with OPA 89 which identifies the future configuration of the green spaces and NHS, the establishment of ecological buffers to features that remain to be created is not addressed in this EIS.
+Given the history of the subject property and the fact that the proposed redevelopment is being implemented in accordance with OPA 89 which identifies the future configuration of the green spaces and NHS, the establishment of ecological buffers to features that remain to be created is not addressed in this EIS.
 As the Lake Ontario Shoreline and Serson Creek corridor are proposed to be redesigned, ecological buffers to the existing features have not been recommended.
 Development limits to these features will be determined by applying the appropriate erosion hazard setbacks.

-Where significant natural heritage features do occur (i.e. Natural Area LV2), it is proposed that a 10 m ecological buffer be applied to form the limit of development.
+Where significant natural heritage features do occur (i.e. Natural Area LV2), it is proposed that a 10 m ecological buffer be applied to from the limit of development, however such limits would not apply to conservation related site alterations such as rehabilitation of the Serson Creek corridor.